 Kelly McKee — Vice President, Production

 Kelly is the Vice President of Production and oversees Pressman Film’s project development, pushing the Company’s current slate forward, while also searching for new potential projects to develop.
 He works closely with writers and directors in early stages of development to prepare projects for production and additionally, contributes to seeing projects through the production and post-production stages.
 He also supports branding and merchandising initiatives.
 Kelly Co-Produced HBO Film’s PATERNO which was nominated for 2 Emmys.
-Before joining Pressman Film in 2014, Kelly worked for film producer Jordan Kerner at Kerner Entertainment, followed by working in physical production in New York in both features and television for four years, and then relocated to Los Angeles to join ICM Partners where he worked in the Motion Picture Literary and Motion Picture Talent departments.
+Before joining Pressman Film in 2014, Kelly worked for film producer Jordan Kerner at Kerner Entertainment, followed by working in physical production in New York in both features and television from 2008 to 2012, and then relocated to Los Angeles to join ICM Partners where he worked in the Motion Picture Literary and Motion Picture Talent departments.
 Kelly received his undergraduate degree from the University of Kansas, where he majored in Psychology, with a minor in Film Studies, and Political Science.

 Annie Pressman — Communications & Special Projects